ArshiaRx/Data-Structures-and-Algorithms/README.md

 # Data Structure and Algorithms - COE428

-This course Engineering Algorithms & Data Structures (COE 428) deals with the fundamental means to approach the design and analysis of algorithms in an effective and methodologically correct manner.
+This course Engineering Algorithms & Data Structures deals with the fundamental means to approach the design and analysis of algorithms in an effective and methodologically correct manner.
 The labs are performed in C programming Language.
 This course is taken at TMU, formally known for Ryerson.
-(COE628)
+(COE428)

 Course Website: https://www.ecb.torontomu.ca/~courses/coe428/index.html